-Lord, so sublime and mysterious are the gifts of my baptism, which enable me to participate in your divine nature that it is hard to say where you end and I begin.
-Strengthen my faith so that I may see myself as you see me and so that I can perceive myself as a new creation into whom you breathe eternal life and hope for prayerful union with you.
+Father, how sublime and mysterious are the gifts of my baptism!
+You enable me to participate in your divine nature so that I can hardly tell where you end and I begin.
+Strengthen my faith so that I may see myself as you see me.
+Give me eyes to perceive myself as a new creation charged with your breath of eternal life and joyful hope for prayerful union with you.

 Composition of Place – Spend some time in Saint Nizier Church